sjhuang26/html-editor/src/lesson-content/tag-attributes.md

         <tr><td>height</td><td>Height of an element</td><td>height="100px"</td></tr>
     </tbody>
 </table>

-As a side note, widths/heights are written in units called _pixels_.
-One pixel is the size of a tiny dot on the screen, and 100 pixels would be about an inch.
-In HTML, when something is XYZ pixels, we write it as ```XYZpx```, with a "px" at the end; for example, ```50px```.

 The easiest way to learn attributes is through concrete examples.
 Let's start with a tag with no attributes:
 ```